vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 Goal of exercise: burn + maintain (not trying to build though I do expect some improvement over time))

-I jog daily for a minimum of 1.5 miles and walk the remainder of the 2-mile journey, with reduced thresholds of 1.4 miles and 1.25 miles under slightly and significantly degraded conditions respectively.
+I jog daily for a minimum of 1.6 miles and walk the remainder of the 2-mile journey, with reduced thresholds of 1.5 miles and 1.4 miles under slightly and significantly degraded conditions respectively.
 I also tend to walk around for most of my chores, though these generally happen only once every few days.